SCAR/ropensci/task_view/README.md

     Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.

-### Ocean Colour
+### Oceanography

-Satellite reflectance data are a common basis for estimating chlorophyll- *a* and other phytoplankton parameters at ocean-basin scales.
-Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

-  - [croc](https://github.com/sosoc/croc) implements the Johnson et al.
-    (2013) Southern Ocean algorithm.
+  - satellite reflectance data are a common basis for estimating chlorophyll- *a* and other phytoplankton parameters at ocean-basin scales.
+Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions. [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.

+  - more broadly, [oce](https://cran.rstudio.com/web/packages/oce/index.html) provides a wide range of tools for reading, processing, and displaying oceanographic data, including measurements from Argo floats and CTD casts, sectional data, sea-level time series, and coastline and topographic data.

 ### Biodiversity data